• 4,000 firms

 “Just last week we had a big sale for this item…”

-FOMO, or fear of missing out, is a term that Patrick J. McGinnis from The Harbus coined in 2004 while writing for Harvard Business Magazine.
-At present, brands are already using FOMO to boost their selling process and gain more sales.
+FOMO, or fear of missing out, is a term Patrick J. McGinnis coined in 2004 for Harvard Business Magazine.
+Today, brands use FOMO to boost sales.

 3. Using an empathic approach